Learn about St. Malo and the Art Nelson Left Behind in 2026!

 Though their roles were different, DeHart recognized a shared history with Dr. Baldemor.
 He had previously been a news photographer in the Philippines during the first half of the 20th century.
 By gifting her his personal archive of 8" x 10" black-and-white photographs, he shared "a glimpse into his own world," recognizing that his past was part of her identity.
 This act was Kapwa in motion—a recognition that despite their differences, they were connected by a shared love for the "rhythms and textures" of the Philippines.

 Today, DeHart’s legacy has transitioned from a private family treasure to a public historical resource.
-His photographs are central to the "Art Nelson Left Behind" exhibition, where they serve as primary source fragments that help explore themes of memory, identity, and the ways stories continue to unfold across generations and cultures.
+His photographs are central to the collection, where they serve as primary source fragments that help explore themes of memory, identity, and the ways stories continue to unfold across generations and cultures.

-DeHart’s legacy is like a bridge built from light and shadow.
-Though he transitioned from capturing news in the Philippines to guarding a medical facility in Virginia, his photographs created a permanent path that allowed the Baldemor family—and now the public—to travel back to a specific time and place in Filipino history.
+DeHart’s legacy here is like a bridge built from light and shadow.
+Though he transitioned from capturing news in the Philippines to guarding a medical facility in Virginia, his photographs created a permanent path that allowed the Baldemor family, and now the public, to travel back to a specific time and place in Filipino history.

 • Early 1900s (The Philippines): Robert Dempsey DeHart documents the Philippines as a news photographer, capturing images of "Church/Mass," "Markets," and daily rituals.